Honda Amaze Review

 - Top variants (VX) comes with safety features like 2 SRS airbags, ABS (Anti-lock Braking System) and EBD (Electronic Brake Distribution)

-- Base variant of Honda Amaze petrol is priced at INR 4.99 lakhs
+- Basic variant of Honda Amaze petrol is priced at INR 4.99 lakhs

-- Honda Amaze diesel's base variant is priced at INR 5.99 lakhs
+- Honda Amaze diesel's basic variant is priced at INR 5.99 lakhs

 - Available in six shades: Majestic Blue Metallic, Crystal Black Pearl, Carnelian Red Pearl, Alabaster Silver Metallic, Urban Titanium Metallic and Taffeta White